-Summarising term for all the steps in the process from fermentation to bottling of a wine.
-It can also be used to describe the sub-process Drum removal respectively Barrique maturation ...or should be meant by that.
-One can also include the common practice of storing the wine in the bottle for some time before marketing to give it a certain maturity.
-The process of bottle-ageing until the wine is ready to drink can take many years or even decades for top products, but is usually no longer counted as ageing.
-In connection with the contact with oxygen during fermentation and the subsequent ageing in barrels or stainless steel tanks, a distinction is made between oxidative expansion (with contact) and reductive expansion (without or greatly reduced contact with oxygen).
+Summarising term for all work steps or procedures after the pressing process from fermentation to bottling of a wine.
+It can also be used to describe the sub-process Barrel ageing or Barrique ageing can also be meant.
+The frequently practised practice of storing the wine in the bottle for some time before marketing it in order to give it a certain maturity can also be included.
+The process of ageing in the bottle until it is ready to drink can extend over many years and even decades in the case of top-quality products, but as a rule it is no longer counted as ageing.